meese-os/meeseOS-manual/src/resource/docs/README.md

 ---
-description: OS.js Documentation and examples
+description: MeeseOS Documentation and examples
 full_title: Documentation and examples
 ---